sneakyx/wordpressApiClient/README.md

 # wordpressApiClient
-This connects with standard wordpress login (cookies)
+This connects with standard wordpress login - the cookie login.
+From Version 0.01 there is only a get-Function available, more to come.